You are here

 Who needs to apply for HPC Time merit-based resource allocations?

-Intersect makes Time available through a merit allocation process.
-This allocation processs is aligned with NCMAS so that researchers only have to do one round of applications.
-The call for applications occurs once a year around the end of September.
-Intersect 2015 merit allocation schemes are open 1 October 2014 and close 31 October 2014.
+Larger allocations are available via a merit allocation process called RAR.
+This allocation processs is aligned with NCI's process called NCMAS so that researchers only have to do one round of applications.
+The call for applications occurs once a year around the end of September until the end of November.
+Results are announced at the end of the year.

 How are HPC resources allocated?